jenkinsci/jira-trigger-plugin/README.md

 - [x] Reply back to JIRA for scheduled builds
 - [x] Sets JIRA information as environment variables to the triggered build

+This plugin has been tested against JIRA 7.0.0, although theoretically it should work with older version of JIRA as long as it supports the webhook type required (see Setup section below).

 Check src/test/groovy/*AcceptanceTest to see how these features are expected to behave.

 ## Setup